ChrisCavs/cDOM/README.md

 #### `addClass( string/array )`

-With `string`: adds the class to all wrapped elements in the `DOMNodeCollection`. with `array`: adds all classes in the array to all wrapped elements.
+* With `string`: adds the class to all wrapped elements in the `DOMNodeCollection`.
+* with `array`: adds all classes in the array to all wrapped elements.

 #### `removeClass( string/array )`

-With `string`: removes the class from all wrapped elements in the `DOMNodeCollection`. with `array`: removes all classes in the array from all wrapped elements.
+* With `string`: removes the class from all wrapped elements in the `DOMNodeCollection`.
+* With `array`: removes all classes in the array from all wrapped elements.

 #### `hide`